dougcavalheiro/micronaut-viafoura-demo/README.md

 # Micronaut viafoura demo

-This is a sample project based on micronaut framework.
-This project inclues
+This is a sample project based on micronaut framework which includes:
 - A simple micronaut rest framework
 - K6 load testing script
 - Grafana dashboard for k6 test results